giachello/beoplay/README.md

 ## Events

 Beoplay also generates events (`beoplay_notification`) where you can track status changes of the speaker.
-You can use this to enable all kinds of cool experiences (e.g., catch buttons like `A.MEM` to control automations on the Home Assistant like starting a streaming player)
+You can use this to enable all kinds of cool experiences.
+For example, you can catch when the user activates a source like `A.MEM` to control automations on the Home Assistant.
+For example you could start a streaming player that is connected with your B&O equipment.
+I use it to track when the TV turns on, to select a certain source, and adjust the lights in the room to create a better ambiance.

 <img width="739" alt="image" src="https://user-images.githubusercontent.com/60585229/145608754-8107acb5-fb85-447a-87bd-3f3804e5e3ed.png">